input-output-hk/cardano-sl/docs/delegation_design_spec.md

 staking keys and their associated balances.

-For rewards sharing, we need, for each staking pool, a list of all the pointer addresses with their balances that delegated directly to the stake pool.
-We will also need to have the amount of stake that each heavyweight certificate contributed to the pool.
+For rewards sharing, we need, for each staking pool, a list of all the base addresses with their balances that delegated directly to the stake pool by not using a delegation certificate.
+We will also need to have the amount of stake that each heavyweight delegation certificate contributed to the pool (both from pointer addresses and base addresses).

-To achieve both, nodes will maintain a database that contains, for every staking key, the addresses that are directly -- i.e., ignoring heavyweight certificates -- controlled by it (both pointer and base addresses), as well as their balances.
-Together with the active heavyweight certificates, this gives us everything we need for leader election and rewards sharing.
+To achieve both, nodes will maintain a database that contains, for every staking key, the addresses that are directly -- i.e., ignoring heavyweight certificates -- controlled by it, as well as their balances, together with the active heavyweight certificates and their balances.
+This gives us everything we need for leader election and rewards sharing.

 Note that directly tracking the stake for each key, including